DIY Floating Shelves

 Once you’ve ensured everything is as lined up as it can be, you’re ready to begin taping.
 Grab your painter’s tape and tape all of the boards together.
 This will basically act as your clamps to hold everything together as the glue dries.
 It should look something like this when you’re done:

 After you’ve got it all taped up, it’s time to flip the entire thing over so you can begin gluing.
 Carefully grab the boards and slowly flip it so that the mitered side is facing up.
-Then, add your wood glue and use a small brush (like this one) to spread it to all of the seams.
+Then, add your wood glue and use a small glue brush to spread it to all of the seams.

 Once you’ve applied your wood glue, you can carefully lift each of the sides and fit them together like a puzzle.
 Use strips of tape on each of the corners to help hold the sides and top together while it dries.
-Here’s a quick visual of what that sequence of events looks like:
+Here’s a quick visual of what that sequence of events looks like, from flipping it over to the final taping:

 I applied polyurethane after the stain dried.
-I didn’t use the sprayer for this part, since I like to use Varathane’s Triple Thick Poly, which is much too thick to be applied via sprayer.
 Afterwards, I let the shelves dry overnight.

 Next up?
 It was (finally) time to hang them!